SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some notable events that occur on January 26 in the USA:
+Here are some notable events that take place in the USA on January 26:

-- **National Australia Day**: While primarily celebrated in Australia, this day is observed in some U.S. communities with connections to Australia.
-- **Arizona Day**: Commemorates the day Arizona was admitted as a state on February 14, 1912, but celebrations and discussions sometimes begin in late January.
-- **EDD Day**: The Employment Development Department of California has events in late January to promote seasonal employment
+- **National Auspicious Day (National Spouses Day)**: A day to appreciate partners and loved ones.
+- **International Marine Honoring Day**: Recognizes honor for those serving in maritime activities.
+- **Museum exhibition trends**: Often, various exhibitions open across the country during this period in preparation for the year’s cultural calendar.

+Note: Events can vary by year and place; community celebrations or local
 ### Positive Qoute
 ------
-"Every day may not be good, but there's something good in every day! 🌞😊✨"
+🌟 "Every day may not be good, but there's something good in every day. 🌈☀️"